 In the Trailer Wiring Diagram and Connector Application Chart below, use only the first 5 pins, and ignore the rest.

 If your truck has a built-in 7-pin socket, but you only need 5 pins, use a 7-pin connector anyway (see below), and just leave out the last 2 wires.
 It accomplishes the same thing for 5 wires, but with a connector compatible with your truck.
-The a 5-Pin flat connector above is nice for ease of handling, but if your vehicle already has a 7-pin, just use that.
+The 5-Pin flat connector above is nice for ease of handling, but if your vehicle already has a 7-pin, just use it.
 It’s OK, within the standards, to customize for your situation.

 For trailers that have a little more going on electrically, we recommend 7-pin connectors.
 The 2 added pins are for Auxiliary Power and Back-up Lights.